By Sherry Siska

 They Don’t Take Responsibility When Things Go Wrong

 At the end of the play, Friar Laurence tells Juliet that Romeo and Paris are both dead and she must come with him and he’ll hide her in a monastery.
 Then, though, he hears a noise and runs away, leaving her in the tomb and she kills herself.
 Eventually, when rounded up and questioned by the Prince’s men, Friar tells the truth about what happened, but he seems to indicate that he maybe doesn’t feel responsible.
-Sure, he tells the prince that if he played some role in the tragedy, he should be punished, it doesn’t seem that he thinks he was in the wrong to have married the young lovers and kept it a secret or to have helped Juliet fake her death.
+Sure, he tells the prince that if he played some role in the tragedy, he should be punished; however, it doesn’t seem as though he thinks he was in the wrong to have married the young lovers and kept it a secret or to have helped Juliet fake her death.
 The prince doesn’t acknowledge his own lack of leadership, either.
 If he had followed through on his threat about making the two fathers pay with their lives when the duels occurred, perhaps young Romeo and Juliet would have lived.

 Somewhere along the line, the idea that “the buck stops here”, has been lost on a lot of leaders; otherwise, we wouldn’t have banks and companies failing and employees losing everything while the “big bosses” walk off with huge bonuses and multi-million dollar severance packages.
 This also plays out on a smaller scale every day.
 Once, a manager tried to hold me responsible for a customer service failure when I was simply the bearer of the bad news.
 It’s human nature to want to pass the buck, but a good manager will try to assess what went wrong rather than being quick to take credit and slow to take the blame.